Elias Díaz Player Props: Rockies vs. Nationals

 Elias Díaz At The Plate

-- Diaz has a base hit in four of seven games played this season (57.1%), but zero multi-hit games.
+- Diaz has gotten a hit in five of eight games this season, but he has zero multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.